What is the Maximum Credit Score and How Do You Get There?

 Various Credit Score Maximums

-One type of credit score is the FICO score.
-The maximum FICO score is 850 (minimum 300).
 There are other credit scores, from the credit bureau and other third-parties.
 If you purchase one of these scores, the score provider will give you the scale for that score.
-(These scores often mimic the FICO score, with a maximum of 850)
+These scores often mimic the FICO score, with a maximum of 850.

 Having the maximum credit score is extremely rare.
-According to FICO, Only 25% of people with a credit score have a FICO higher than 785, and an even smaller percentage of people have the maximum FICO score.
+According to FICO, only 1.6% of scoreable people in the United States have a perfect 850 FICO score.

 How Important Is a Maximum Credit Score

-Also, remember that creditors and lenders consider more than just your credit score when they’re evaluating your applications.
-They’ll also look at the amount of debt you have and your income.
+Creditors and lenders consider more than just your credit score when they’re evaluating your applications.
 You could be denied for certain credit products, despite having a great credit score, if you have a lot of debt or you don’t make enough money for the credit limit or loan amount you’re asking for.

-Even if you achieve the maximum credit score at one point in time, it doesn't mean you'll always have a perfect credit score.
-Your credit score often changes as the information on your credit report changes.
+Even if you achieve the maximum credit score at a specific point in time, it doesn't mean you'll always have a perfect credit score.
+Your credit score fluctuates as the information on your credit report changes.
 It's common for credit scores to gain or lose points from one day to the next.
 Changes in your balance, credit limits, payment history, and accounts, even changes to the credit score algorithm can impact your credit score.

 What It Takes to Get the Maximum Credit Score

-There are a few things you can do to get the best credit score possible.
+If you're determined to be a credit score overachiever, there are a few things you can do to get the best credit score possible.
 Pay your bills on time each month, even those that aren’t listed on your credit report.
 Avoid having too much debt and too many open accounts.
-Keep your credit applications to the minimum, ideally less than 7% of the credit limit.
+Keep your credit balances to the minimum, ideally at 4% of the credit limit or lower.
+The more experience you have, the better.
+Those with perfect credit scores have 30 years of credit history.

 A perfect maximum credit score is great to aspire to, but it’s ok to "settle" for an excellent high credit score.
 If your credit score needs help, spend some time reviewing your credit report and putting together a plan to improve your credit score.